Brewers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In their previous 10 matchups with a total posted by sportsbooks, the Brewers and their foes are 4-6-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Brewers and their opponents have combined to eclipse the total four times.

-- The previous 10 Brewers contests have not had a spread posted by bookmakers.

 Brewers Betting Records & Stats

-- Milwaukee has a record of 3-3 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.
+- Milwaukee has not entered a game this season as a bigger underdog on the moneyline than the +145 odds on it winning this game.

-- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.
+- The Brewers have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- Milwaukee and its opponents have hit the over in six of its 14 games with a total this season.
+- So far this season, Milwaukee and its opponents have hit the over in seven of its 15 games with a total.

 - The Brewers have yet play a game with a spread this season.